t-data-h/trino-on-k8s/README.md

 The project depends on a number of environment variables for deploying the necessary configuration via a setup script.
-S3 Credentials are the primary varables that are required, with others having default values if not provided.
+S3 Credentials are the primary variables that are required, with others having default values if not provided.
 The following table defines the list of variables used by the setup script.

 | Environment Variable |    Description   |  Default Setting |